 What does the Tobacco Products Directive (TPD) involve?

 In order for your eLiquids to be TPD compliant, you must submit a Technical Dossier containing a Toxicological Risk Assessment (TRA) for each of them to the MHRA.
-To produce the TRA, the flavour composition of the eLiquid needs to be detailed by either the supplier information or its analysis using our inhouse GC/MS; ideally, both.
-This information then needs to be combined with a robust set of toxicological data so that a registered Toxicologist can perform the TRA for that flavour.
+To produce the TRA, the flavour composition of the eLiquid needs to be detailed by either the supplier information or its analysis using our in-house GC-MS and UPLC; ideally, both.
+This information then needs to be combined with a robust set of toxicological data so that the TRA can be performed for that flavour.

 Once the TRA has been compiled, it needs to be entered into the TPD common submission format along with some more administrative information, and then submitted to the MHRA.